bhuwan-19/ALPR/README.md

-# EgyALPR
+# YoloV3Detector

 ## Overview

-This project is to detect the license plate of Egypt cars and recognize the plate number.
-According to the character of the project, this consists of two main parts.
+This project is to detect the license plate of cars using Yolov3 model and recognize the plate number using OCR.

-One is to detect the license plate of Egypt cars.
-Using the open ALPR API, the license plates of Egypt cars are not detected.
-Therefore, the training part to detect the license plate is necessary, which can be solved by using the Yolo model.
-The training dataset with the detected license plate is made manually from the images and video frames.
+The training dataset for Yolov3 model with the detected license plate is made manually from the images and video frames.

-The second is to recognize the Arabic digits and letters in the license plate.
-It can not be solved by OCR using the tesseract framework in the condition under which the open OCR APIs like Google Vision API can not be used.
-So in this step, to recognize the Arabic letters and digits, the training part with the train dataset using the Keras framework is needed.
-Currently, the train dataset is Arabic handwritten digits and letters dataset on Kaggle.
+The recognition of number can not be solved by OCR using the tesseract framework.

 ## Configuration

 - darknet

-    The source code to train the Yolo model with the train dataset.
+    The source code to train the Yolov3 model with the train dataset.

-    There is no custom_data directory,  file in initial framework.

-    We should make custom_data directory and download weights and conv file.

 - training_dataset

     Annotated dataset with images and xmls